Masters in Applied Behavior Analysis (Online)

 Overview

-Our synchronous online classes leverage advanced technology to support engaging lectures, meaningful discussions, and collaborative group work.
-With sequential courses, you'll progress through the curriculum in sync with your peers and complete the program in two years.
+Our synchronous online classes leverage technology to support engaging lectures, meaningful discussions, and collaborative learning experiences.
+Students progress through a prescribed course sequence with their cohort and may complete the program in either two or three years.

 Technical requirements: To make the most of our program, ensure that you have a reliable internet connection, a computer or laptop, a video camera for effective communication, a high-quality headset for clear audio, and a quiet location that fosters focused learning.